Problem Package Format

 • For problem statements provided in LaTeX or Markdown: the statement file must contain only the problem description and input/output specifications and no sample data.
 It is the judge system's responsibility to append the sample data.

-• For problem statements provided as PDFs: the judge system will display the PDF verbatim, and therefore any sample data must be included in the PDF.
+• For problem statements provided as PDFs: the judge system will display the PDF verbatim; therefore any sample data must be included in the PDF.
 The judge system is not required to reconcile sample data embedded in PDFs with the sample test data group nor to validate it in any other way.

 LaTeX Environment and Supported Subset